Shared Interest is an ethical investment co-operative and the

 interest paid.
 Our interest rate is usually 4% below the base

-at the moment.
-However, this could be subject to change
+rate, and is currently 0.5%.
+However, this could be subject

-following assessment at the end of our financial year.
+to change following assessment at the end of our financial

 The main risk associated with our lending is that loans may not